Tesla says no need for capital raise as Model 3 output rises

 The production numbers, while short of Tesla’s own target, are far above the 793 Model 3s built in the final week of last year.

-“The company appears to be near the point of turning the corner on meeting guidance and production performance,” said William Selesky from Argus Research.
+“Progress is the first word that comes to mind after reading the Q1 delivery report,” Nomura analyst Romit Shah said.

-(Corrects to show production was for last seven days, not last seven days of March, in paragraph one)
+“We believe that the backlog for Models S and X remains solid but that this is an area to monitor given the sequential declines.”

-Reporting By Alexandria Sage and Sonam Rai; Additional reporting by Munsif Vengattil; Editing by Patrick Graham, Bernard Orr
+Reporting by Munsif Vengattil, Sonam Rai and Alexandria Sage; Editing by Patrick Graham and Bernard Orr